tomvit/rest-demo/README.md

 # REST DEMO
 REST demo is a simple application which aim is to demonstrate basic capabilities of REST as well as client-side Javascript programming when accessing REST API.
 The application is being used throughout the Middleware and Web Services and Web 2.0 courses at the Czech Technical University in Prague.

-The application is implemented in Java Spring Boot, defines a simple in-memory dataset and a REST model in Java, and uses Semantic UI and Angular JS for user interaction.
+The application is implemented in [Java Spring Boot](https://spring.io/projects/spring-boot), defines a simple in-memory dataset and a REST model in Java, and uses [Semantic UI](https://semantic-ui.com/) and [AngularJS](https://angularjs.org/) for user interaction.
 In order to demonstrate a third-party Web API access from Spring Boot, it uses OpenWeather API to retrieve a temperature for a given city.

 # Running